 - Board proposes a dividend increase of 5 centimes to CHF 2.75 per share, marking 26 consecutive years of dividend growth.
-In total, CHF 14.5 billion were returned to shareholders in 2020 through a combination of dividend and share buybacks.
+In total, CHF 14.5 billion were returned to shareholders in 2020 through a combination of dividends and share buybacks.

 - Continued progress in portfolio management.
 Nestlé divested the Yinlu peanut milk and canned rice porridge businesses in China and agreed to sell its regional spring water brands, purified water business and beverage delivery service in the U.S. and Canada.
 Portfolio rotation since 2017 now amounts to around 18% of total 2017 sales.

 - 2021 outlook: continued increase in organic sales growth towards a mid single digit rate.
 Underlying trading operating profit margin with continued moderate improvement.
 Underlying earnings per share in constant currency and capital efficiency expected to increase.

 - Mid-term outlook: sustained mid single-digit organic sales growth.
 Continued moderate underlying trading operating profit margin improvement.
 Continued prudent capital allocation and capital efficiency improvement.

 “2020 was a year of hardship for so many, yet I am inspired by the way it has brought all of us closer together.
 I want to thank our employees and our partners - from farmers to retailers - who worked with us to ensure the supply of food and beverages to communities globally.

 In this unprecedented environment, we achieved our third consecutive year of improvement in organic growth, profitability and return on invested capital.